Dirk44/README-Generator/READMEs/README Generator.md

 README Generator

 ## Description
         A CLI Readme Generator Using Node.js.
-Upon completing the Readme Generator, you will have a README.md file that includes, Your name:, Project Title:, Project Description:, Installation Instructions:, Usage:, Contributors:, Test:, License:, Github Username:, and Email:.
+Upon completing the Readme Generator, you will have a README.md file that includes,
 ## Table of Contents
         [Installation](#Installation)
         [Usage](#Usage)